zeldin/super-reu/docs/porting_guide.md

 * `clk` - The system clock (100 MHz)
 * `reset` - Synchronous reset, when 1 all registers will be reset
 * `irq` - When this output is 1, the expansion port `IRQ` pin should be pulled low.
-When it is 0, the pin should be tri-stated.
+When it is 0, the pin should be tri-stated / open.
 * `a` - Address bus input, connect to expansion port address bus
 * `d_d` - Data bus input, connect to expansion port data bus
 * `d_q` - Data bus output, connect to `address_decoder`